ChristyCheuk/Portfolio/README.md

 <img src="https://user-images.githubusercontent.com/116990977/198948699-526a6296-aaad-4cdb-a821-0366421dc592.jpg" width="150"/>

 Recently, I’m interested in astrology.
-Uncovering someone’s astrology is a way for me to learn more about myself and others by figuring out how to better communicate with each other.
+It is a way for me to learn more about myself and others by figuring out how to better communicate with each other.

 # What I hope to learn
 I hope to become a data analyst that is able to provide valuable insights for clients achieving their goals, and therefore I am looking forward to learning about designing data visualizations as well as explaining and presenting data supported by related narratives using software such as Tableau.
 Also, I am interested in learning about building an online portfolio using a platform such as Github, combining the techniques and methods I will learn from this class to make my portfolio stand out from other candidates.
 Besides, I hope to build up a certain level of critique standards for myself to continue to improve my data visualizations in the future.